jhpyle/docassemble/_docs/objects.md

   - the_icon: DAStaticFile.using(filename='coins.png')
 {% endhighlight %}

+It is a best practice to always include [alt text] for every image.
+For an image that is purely decorative, set the [alt text] to empty
+text:

+{% highlight yaml %}
+objects:
+  - the_icon: DAStaticFile.using(filename='coins.png', alt_text='')
+{% endhighlight %}

+For an image that conveys substantive information, set the [alt text] to something descriptive:

+{% highlight yaml %}
+objects:
+  - court_photo: DAStaticFile.using(filename='county_court.jpg', alt_text='Photograph of the Fulton County Courthouse')
+{% endhighlight %}

 <a name="DAStaticFile.show"></a>The `.show()` method inserts markup that
 displays the file as an image.
 This method takes an optional keyword argument, `width`.

+The method also takes an optional keyword argument `alt_text`, which can be used to set the [alt text] of images that appear in the web browser.
+If an `alt_text` keyword argument is not supplied, the `alt_text` attribute of the `DAStaticFile` object itself will be used as the [alt text].
+If that attribute does not exist, no [alt text] will be used.

 When included in a [Mako] template, a `DAStaticFile` object will effectively call `show()` on itself.